 In September 2015, the FASB issued ASU 2015-16, "Business Combinations (Topic 805): Simplifying the Accounting for Measurement-Period Adjustments", which eliminates the requirement for an acquirer in a business combination to account for measurement-period adjustments retrospectively.
 Instead, acquirers must recognize measurement-period adjustments during the period in which they determine the amounts, including the effect on earnings of any amounts they would have recorded in previous periods if the accounting had been completed at the acquisition date.
 The ASU is effective for public business entities for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-Early adoption is permitted.
-The company does not expect the adoption of this standard to have a material impact on its financial condition, results of operations or cash flows.
+The adoption of this guidance did not have an impact on the company's financial position, results of operations or cash flows.

 In November 2015, the FASB issued ASU 2015-17 "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes".
 The amendments in ASU 2015-17 simplify the accounting for, and presentation of, deferred taxes by eliminating the need to separately classify the current amount of deferred tax assets or liabilities.
 Instead, aggregated deferred tax assets and liabilities are classified and reported as non-current assets or liabilities.
 The update is effective for annual reporting periods, and interim periods within those reporting periods, beginning after December 15, 2016.
-Early adoption is permitted for financial statements that have not been issued.
-The company is currently evaluating the impact the new standard will have on its consolidated financial statements.
+The company early adopted ASU 2015-17 effective April 3, 2016 on a prospective basis.
+Adoption of this ASU resulted in a reclassification of the company's net current deferred tax asset to the net non-current deferred tax liability in the company's Consolidated Balance Sheet as of July 2, 2016.
+No prior periods were retrospectively adjusted.

 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)".
 The amendments under this pronouncement will change the way all leases with a duration of one year of more are treated.
 Under this guidance, lessees will be required to capitalize virtually all leases on the balance sheet as a right-of-use asset and an associated financing lease liability or capital lease liability.
 The right-of-use asset represents the lessee's right to use, or control the use of, a specified asset for the specified lease term.
 The lease liability represents the lessee's obligation to make lease payments arising from the lease, measured on a discounted basis.
-Based on certain characteristics, leases are classified as financing leases.
+Based on certain characteristics, leases are classified as financing leases or operating leases.
 Financing lease liabilities, those that contain provisions similar to capitalized leases, are amortized like capital leases are under current accounting, as amortization expense and interest expense in the statement of operations.
 Operating lease liabilities are amortized on a straight-line basis over the life of the lease as lease expense in the statement of operations.
 This update is effective for annual reporting periods, and interim periods within those reporting periods, beginning after December 15, 2018.
-The company is currently evaluating the impact this standard will have on its policies and procedures pertaining to its existing and future lease arrangements, disclosure requirements and on its consolidated financial statements.
+The company is currently evaluating the impact this standard will have on its policies and procedures pertaining to its existing and future lease arrangements, disclosure requirements and on the company's financial position, results of operations or cash flows.